Allison Creek Falls is a fun hike on a hot day with lake and waterfall views, and a few (shallow) creek crossings. Located near Coleman, Alberta.

 What to Bring

-You should also carry The Ten Essentials including: water, extra food, extra clothes, a headlamp, a GPS/compass and map of the area, bug spray (this one contains 20% icaridin and will repel ticks), sunscreen (this one is safe for babies), and bear spray.
-Carry bear spray in a Frontiersman Bear Spray Holster (attaches to your backpack or belt), or Scat Belt.
+You should also carry The Ten Essentials including: water, extra food, extra clothes (especially a windproof/waterproof shell), a headlamp, a GPS / satellite communicator or compass, and map of the area, sunscreen (this one is safe for babies), bug spray (this deet-free one contains 20% icaridin and will repel ticks), and bear spray.
+Carry bear spray in a Frontiersman Bear Spray Holster or Scat Belt.